PART I

 “Cash is king.
 Managing your cash conversion cycle effectively is the sceptre that rules the kingdom.
 It dictates the financial health and scalability of your business.” – Joe Knight, Financial Intelligence for Entrepreneurs

-- You can maximise your sustainable growth rate by accelerating cash flows from operations, by optimising the cash conversion cycle.
+- Maximise sustainable growth by accelerating cash flow through optimizing the cash conversion cycle.

-- Sound financial management is a critical foundation of healthy growth.
+- Strong financial management is essential, providing a foundation for healthy growth:

-- Manage cash flow tightly, every day, and forecast cash flow accurately.
+- Monitor cash flow daily and forecast it accurately.

-- Harness 12 practical strategies to free up operational cash flow to fund healthy growth.
+- Implement 12 actionable strategies to free up operational cash flow for growth.

 Tools